The Fife Traditional Singing Festival

 The Festival in Falkland & Freuchie

-Most events will take place in the Lumsden Memorial Hall in Freuchie just across the road from the Lomond Hills Hotel.
+Most events will take place in the Lumsden Memorial Hall in Freuchie just across the road from the Lomond Hills Hotel (still closed).
 The Friday Gathering will be laid out with seats around tables - bring along your own refreshements - food/ drink.
 The Traditional Concert on Saturday evening will be held in the Community Hall in Falkland.
 The Weekend and Day tickets include a Buffet Lunch in the Lumsden Memorial Hall.
-The Festival Dinner will be in the Bruce Inn in Falkland - please complete Menu Selection on the NEW email Booking Form.
-Full programme details below and in the downloadable FifeSing2023 Festival Brochure (see links above).
+The Festival Dinner (limited booking) will be in The Covenanters in Falkland.
+Make your menu selection on the booking form with options to suit vegan and vegetarian preferences.

 GUESTS